CRNHV/YouTubeProjects/README.md

 ### Setup and Deploy the Lambda Function
 1. Start by creating a new AWS Lambda function
     1. Set the runtime to `Python 3.9`
-    2. Under the advanced settingscheck the box for `Enable function URL` and select `NONE` for the `Auth type` setting
+    2. Under the advanced settings check the box for `Enable function URL` and select `NONE` for the `Auth type` setting
     3. Once the function is created you can find the function URL under the `Configuration` tab.
 Note down this function URL for later
 2. Create a DynamoDB table to store YouTube access tokens
     1. Go to DynamoDB in AWS and create a new table with the name `AccessKeys`